 3. Sating lining

+- a.
 Spray adhesive on the batting and cardboard (follow the instruction on the can).
-It is sticky and tacky, so be careful when handling.
+It is sticky and tacky, so be careful when handling it.

+b.
 Position the batting (with adhesive side down) on the wrong side of the silk.
-Due to the slippery of the silk material, align the corners and outline before press the batting to the silk by hand.
+Due to the slipperiness of the silk material, align the corners and outline before press the batting to the silk by hand.

-Glide you hand across the right side the satin and silk to smooth out the adhesive and get rid of any bubbles captured within.
+d.
+Glide your hand across the right side of the satin and silk to smooth out the adhesive and get rid of any bubbles captured within.

 After finish sewing through the cardboard, the sewing machine’s needle is more or less damaged.
 Dispose of it correctly.